-I used my favorite snickerdoodle cookie recipe, but didn’t dip them in white chocolate.
+I baked my favorite snickerdoodle cookies and chopped them up.
+They are SO good!
 Make sure the cookies are cooled completely before adding them to the ice cream.

 Pour the ice cream into a loaf pan or container.
 I added a few extra cookie pieces to the top and a sprinkle of cinnamon sugar.
 I wanted the ice cream to be pretty! 🙂 Freeze until solid, about 6 hours and then scoop away!